diogolsq/MineSweeperJs/README.md

 ### To ADD ###

-This game is not over, is already playable but lacks some a little things to polish eben more, like adding a timer to each and every match and  opening automatically all the near cells that have no bomb, instead of having to click on them.
+This game is not over, is already playable but lacks some a little things to polish even more, like adding a timer to each and every match and  opening automatically all the near cells that have no bomb, instead of having to click on them.